pkiraly/europeana-qa-mongo-exporter/README.md

 # Europeana Mongo exporter

-The aim of this reporitory is to export every record as distinct JSON lines into files from a MongoDB.
+The aim of this reporitory is to export every record from a MongoDB into files as each line contain a single full record serialized as JSON.
 The application first reads all the identifiers from a database then via an external web service it retrieves and stores the records into files.
 This second step